Is Billing Foreign Customers In Their Local Currency Better?

 More control over business operations

-Not invoicing in local currency can cause confusion about the actual cost of your products or services.
+Not invoicing in local currency can confuse the actual cost of your products or services.
 Additionally, when you ask customers to absorb currency conversion costs, they expect you to lower your prices for the overall costs to remain reasonable.
+When your customers no longer have to deal with the foreign exchange risk, the negotiating advantage becomes yours.
+This is an excellent opportunity to improve your profit margins because you make life easier for your international customers.

 What about foreign exchange risk? - The solution